Implementing Dynamic Priority Scoring for Urgent Municipal Requests

 r"(?:expedited|emergency|imminent\s+threat|life|safety|health|statutory\s+deadline)",

-re.IGNORECASE | re.MULTILINE
+re.IGNORECASE | re.MULTILINE,

 )

-JOURNALIST_DOMAINS = {"press", "news", "journal", "media", "ap.org", "reuters.com", "propublica.org"}
+PRESS_DOMAINS = {"press", "news", "journal", "media", "ap.org", "reuters.com", "propublica.org"}

 def extract_signals(raw_payload: str, sender_email: str, correlation_id: str) -> RequestSignal:

-Extracts urgency signals from raw intake payloads.
+"""Extract bounded urgency signals from a normalized intake payload.

 """